- 0.1 1. Amazon Customer Reviews

 They gather thousands of user reviews every month, with each reviewer authenticated via LinkedIn to ensure only actual users share their experience with the community.
 User reviews are based on detailed surveys, which offer a really in-depth look at each tool.
 Algorithmic analysis is also a foundation for quarterly reports in the most popular categories.

-As an added bonus, their product pages rank high in Google, so getting a few positive user reviews on their site could beneficial for your brand recognition.
+As a bonus, their product pages rank high in Google, so getting a few positive user reviews on their site could beneficial for your brand recognition.

 14. G2 Crowd